dikortis/LetsTalkETC/Episodes/Episode_4.md

-members we also have some info about the network issues that were experienced last Wednesday we'll get into that more a little bit later there's also a et Cie event coming up December 13th in London this one's organized by dr. avatar Sarah so more info on that and will be in the
+members we also have some info about the network issues that were experienced last Wednesday we'll get into that more a little bit later there's also a ETC event coming up December 13th in London this one's organized by dr. avatar Sarah so more info on that and will be in the